 More details about inputs, outputs, and climate variables

 The inputs to the neural network include climate variables, year, and baseline yield (mean and std of all historic yields for the cell).
 The output is mean and std of changes to that future yield for the grid cell.
-Yield data come from SCYM (Lobell et al 2015).
+Note that our scientific paper (preprint) considers other non-normal distribution shapes.
+Anyway, yield data come from SCYM (Lobell et al 2015).
 Historic growing conditions and future climate projections come from CHC-CMIP6 (Williams et al 2024).
 The climate variables are as follows (Williams et al 2024) where all are daily:

 • rhn: overall relative humidity